hauke96/qgis-outdoor-map/HILLSHADE_CONTOURS.md

 ## Contour lines

 Good format here is any vector format (GeoJSON, ShapeFile, GeoPackage, PBF, ...) or vector tiles like XYZ-tiles (using GDAL from the toolbox).

+**Important:** If you want to use the contour lines in this QGIS map projekt, make sure it's a **GeoPackage** with the layer name **contour**.

+# Import in this QGIS outdoor map

+1. Hillshading
+  1. Export your hillshading into a `.tif` file.
+  2. Copy the hillshading file next to the QGIS project file and name it `hillshade.tif`.
+2. Contours
+  1. Export the contours as `.gpkg` and name the contour layer `contour`.
+  2. Copy the file next to the QGIS project file and name it `contours.gpkg`.

+Now you can open the QGIS project and you'll have your contours and hillshading.